jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ### What Is a Function ?

+Here is a definition in human terms

-> This is group of instructions which are called with a name
+> **"This is a group of instructions which are called with a name"**

+Not clear yet ?
+Don't worry it's simpler than it looks

+--

+## What about an example ?

+--

+### What Is a Function ?

+* You know you will say 'Hello!' a lot.
+* You group the instructions to say hello in a single place.
+* You call that place ```sayHello```

 ```
 function sayHello(){